 UniverCity Bike Park

-Parcel 24 is home to a seasonal new bike park until construction begins on the final mixed-use building in approximately four years time.
+Parcel 24 is home to a seasonal bike park until construction begins on the final mixed-use building in approximately two years time.
 Bike park designer Jay Hoots created the space, which is open late spring to early fall each year, depending on weather.
 Residents young and old can develop their skills in a safe environment that includes a pump track for beginners and intermediates.
 Residents and visitors are reminded to wear the appropriate protective gear to enjoy the park safely.
 Park signage will be in place to provide information in how best to enjoy the park.

 Naheeno Park Community Garden